Binance Market Update (2022-08-30)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LUNC, FIRO, and BURGER, up by 10%, 10%, and 9%, respectively.
+Market outperformers include LUNC, FIRO, and BURGER, up by 15%, 14%, and 10%, respectively.

 Top stories of the day: